alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

  - Start with the core domain.
  - Don't introduce several bounded contexts upfront.
 Start with only one.
  - Look for hidden abstractions; refactor.
  - Prefer value objects to entities.
-Try to put most of the business logic in value objects.
-Entities act like wrappers upon them.
+Try to put as much as possible of the business logic in value objects.
  - Extend to other bounded contexts.

+ ### Testing the domain

+ When experimenting with the model, it might be feasible not to write tests at first.
+A lot of refactoring goes on in the beginning and TDD would only make refarctoring harder.
+However, once the code becomes pretty stable and we ar happy with our abstractions, we can add remaining tests and switch back to TDD.

  ### Entities and Value Objects

 *Entities* have identifier identity, meaning that two entities with the same identifier are equal.
 IDs are mandatory for entities.

 *Value objects* have structural identity.
 Equality means that all their fields have equal values.
 They don't have IDs.

 It makes sense to have a base class for entities and a base class for value objects.

 Because the Value Objects do not have a lifetime different from that of the Entity that holds them (and they don't have an ID), they should be serialized in the same table as the Entity itself.
 A good analogy is with an integer; we would not create a separate table to store integers.

-Examples below are from a DDD SnackMachine application implementation.
-Please look at the code and note the type of code each class contains.
+The example below is from a hypothetical DDD snack machine application implementation.
+Please note the type of code each class contains.
 Low level algorthms in Value Objects and higher level orchestration in the Entity.

-*Entities and Value Objects*

-This is an Entity.
-It can be uniquely identified and restored from the database.
-It has business functionality but, in most of the cases, orchestrates the value objects inside it.
+Entities can be uniquely identified and restored from the database.
 A lot of logic is stored inside Value Objects like, for instance, the management of banknotes and coins inside the machine.

 ```java
 public class SnackMachine extends Entity<UUID> {